ardatan/graphql-tools/website/docs/documents-loading.md

   location: string; // Way to access to that source
 }
 ```

+`loadDocuments` takes in additional configuration via the `options` object (the second argument).
+There are some defaults to be aware of - to learn more, see [the full API documentation](/docs/api/modules/load/#loaddocuments).

 > You can learn more about [loaders](/docs/loaders) to load documents from different sources.